microsoft/vscode-dev-containers/containers/python-3-postgres/README.md

 "forwardPorts": [5000]
 ```

-The `ports` property in `docker-compose.yml` [publishes](https://docs.docker.com/config/containers/container-networking/#published-ports) rather than forwards the port, so applications need to listen to `*` or `0.0.0.0` for the application to be accessible externally.
+The `ports` property in `docker-compose.yml` [publishes](https://docs.docker.com/config/containers/container-networking/#published-ports) rather than forwards the port, this will not work in a Codespace and applications need to listen to `*` or `0.0.0.0` for the application to be accessible externally.
 This conflicts with the defaults of some Python frameworks, but fortunately the `forwardPorts` property does not have this limitation.

 If you've already opened your folder in a container, rebuild the container using the **Remote-Containers: Rebuild Container** command from the Command Palette (<kbd>F1</kbd>) so the settings take effect.